 Entrance for participating children is £4.00 per child age 0 - 15 (but activities are most suitable for ages 6 - 12) including all activities.
 Accompanying adults pay the museum's normal admission charges of £4 for adults (concessions £3).
 Non-participating children at usual charges.

 There are short boat trips on the Regent's Canal and also Henrietta's Museum Trail, a fun way to explore the museum discovering interesting things with Henrietta.
 Henrietta, by the way, is our horse.
-Children can also make models of our tug Bantam 4, build a bridge in our children's Activity Zone, and there will be a number of other interesting activities each week such as painting plates in traditional style, making cardboard models, and more.
+Children can also make models of a narrowboat, build a bridge in our children's Activity Zone, and there will be a number of other interesting activities each week such as painting plates in traditional style, making cardboard models, and more.

 There is no need to book for individual children or for small groups of 9 children or fewer.